Research

 Biography

 Mohamed holds a Ph.D. in Computational Financial Economics having read for his degree jointly between the Agents, Interaction and Complexity Group of the Computer Science School and the Banking and Finance Department of the Business School at the University of Southampton.
 He also holds an MSc in International Banking and Finance, and a BSc in Finance.
-In addition, Mohamed is a Chartered Financial Analyst (CFA), a Certified Financial Risk Manager (FRM) by the Global Association of Risk Professionals (GARP), a Full Member (MCSI) of the Chartered Institute of Securities and Investments (CISI) and a Fellow of the Higher Education Academy (FHEA).
+In addition, Mohamed is a Chartered Financial Analyst (CFA), a Certified Financial Risk Manager (FRM) by the Global Association of Risk Professionals (GARP), and a Full Member (MCSI) of the Chartered Institute of Securities and Investments (CISI).
+Mohamed holds a Postgraduate Certificate in Academic Practice (PGCAP) and is a Fellow of Advance HE (FHEA).

 Mohamed is eager to combine research excellence with policy relevance.
 His work on systemic risk and financial stability has far-reaching implications for macroprudential policy.
 For example, Mohamed has developed a macroprudential stress test of bank liquidity and solvency in one of his research papers which caught the attention of some central banks and he was invited to present his work at the Bank of England, and the Bank of Finland.
 He has also contributed to the Global Financial Stability Report published by the International Monetary Fund.